Winter and Spring 1922

 London and Tuscany

 Lotty embraces the castle immediately.
-Only in dreams has she dared to imagine such a place as she transforms from the mousey, stuttering housewife and blooms into a radiant, confident “seer of all things.”
-Wanting to share this “tub of love” she writes and invites her husband, MELLERSH, an ambitious solicitor, who finds himself charmed by not only “this place” – but by his wife.
+Only in dreams has she dared to imagine such a place as over the weeks she transforms from the mousey, stuttering housewife and blooms into a radiant, confident woman.
+Wanting to share, she writes and invites her husband, MELLERSH, an ambitious solicitor, who finds himself charmed by not only the place – but by his wife.

-Meanwhile, Rose is tormented by the beauty of the place, for it only reminds her of the trouble between her and her husband, FREDRICK, a middle-aged writer of lurid novels.
-She yearns for the love they used to have before the loss of their only child caused a rift between them.
+Meanwhile, Rose is tormented by memories of a personal tragedy which have estranged her from her husband, FREDRICK, a writer of lurid novels.
+She yearns for the love they used to have before everything went horribly wrong.

-Amid the blossoms of fragrant wisteria, the hazy heat and sensuous silence, Lotty innocently and lovingly guides each lady through this place and past their loveless lives to rediscover their hearts.
-Rose reunites with her husband; Mrs. Fisher embraces the present and the love and kindness it affords as she lets go of her past; and Lady Caroline finds a soulmate who sees her for what she finally admits she is: a stunning, yet spoilt, sour, suspicious and selfish spinster, and loves her despite it.
+Amid the blossoms of fragrant wisteria, the hazy heat and sensuous silence, Lotty innocently and lovingly helps each lady through this place and past their loveless lives to rediscover their hearts.
+Rose finds the redemption she needs as she reunites with her husband; Mrs. Fisher embraces the present and the love and kindness it affords as she lets go of her past; and Lady Caroline finds a peace and place where she can live and move forward.

-In just a month, An Enchanted April, the lives and hearts of four women are transfigured by wisteria...sunshine...and a small medieval castle.
+In just a month, in just a short Enchanted April, the lives and hearts of four women are transfigured by wisteria...sunshine...and a small medieval castle.

 A little over two hours.